 The local A14 will give locals great access to Ipswich, Cambridge and Colchester all of which are within an hours drive.

-Living in Bury St Edmunds also means easy access to the capital.
+Moving to Bury St Edmunds also means easy access to the capital.

 Taking the A14 and the M11, residents are able to arrive in London in just shy of 2 hours!

-Living in Bury St Edmunds allows locals to enjoy a spot of retail therapy.
+Relocating to Bury St Edmunds allows locals to enjoy a spot of retail therapy.

-The town is home to over 200 shops, boasting a blend of well-known high street names and unique boutiques.
+The town is home to over 200 shops, boasting a blend of well-known high-street names and unique boutiques.